Ryan-Holben/ts/readme.md

 # ts

 `ts` is a simple CLI for tracking how long you spend on tasks-- its name stands for "timesheet".
-Name those tasks with consistent tags, such as `coding` or `cleaning`, and you'll be able to track them over time.
+Name tasks with consistent tags, such as `coding` or `cleaning`, and you'll be able to track them over time.
 You can answer questions like:

 * Where does my time go on an average day?
 * Did I study Japanese each day last week?